viviancross/Cathode/README.md

 scanlines, channel‑change snow, and on‑screen menus that scale from the Deck's screen to 1080p when docked.

-**Version: 2.2b**

 <br clear="left">

-# Cathode 1.0

-A retro IPTV player that turns your M3U channel list into 80s/90s cable TV.

 ## Features